nirbarazida/NBprocessing/README.md

 ## Usage

-all Usage of the package functions are reviewed very specifically in this [jupyter Notebook](https://github.com/nirbarazida/NBprocessing/blob/master/documentation/README_Notebook.ipynb)
+All Usage of the package functions are reviewed very specifically in this [jupyter Notebook](https://github.com/nirbarazida/NBprocessing/blob/master/documentation/README_Notebook.ipynb)

 ## Usage Example

 - Categorical:
-    - Fill missing values in a categorical feature by the ratio of the categories:\
+    - **Fill missing values in a categorical feature by the ratio of the categories**:\
     `fill_na_by_ratio(database, column_name)`

         Fill all missing values in the given column by the ratio of the categories in the column.\